You are here

 CEPAR Population Ageing Futures Data Archive

 CEPAR is providing data sets of projecting the composition and diversity of Australia’s older population.
-Detailed population projections are currently available for the Aboriginal and Torres Strait Islander population, Australia’s migrant populations, and Australia's sexual minority population, as well as estimates of Australia’s ‘oldest-old’ population and projections of how the COVID-19 pandemic affects population ageing in Australia.
-Over the coming year, CEPAR will be releasing on a rolling basis further projections and estimates of English language proficiency, religiosity, dementia and detailed sub-national estimates of future ageing.
+Detailed population projections are currently available for the Aboriginal and Torres Strait Islander population, Australia, the States and Territories populations, Australia’s migrant populations, Australia's sexual minority population, as well as regional and remote populations, and estimates of Australia’s ‘oldest-old’ population and projections of dementia and of how the COVID-19 pandemic affects population ageing in Australia.
+CEPAR will be releasing on a rolling basis further projections and estimates, including of English language proficiency, religiosity, and detailed sub-national estimates of future ageing.

 Australia is experiencing population ageing.
 The number of people at the older ages is growing rapidly (numerical ageing) and this age group of the population is forming an increasing share of the total population (structural ageing).
 However, with a few exceptions, understanding the diversity of future population change within the older population has been largely overlooked.